Modification of Antiretroviral Therapy in a Cohort Study of HIV-Infected Patients Attending an Urban Teaching Hospital in Kenya

 Aim: The aim of our study is to provide additional information about the genetic causes of HA describing the correlation between the observed mutations and the clinical phenotype in a cohort of 52 patients suffering from HA to different degrees.

-Methods: First we performed a search of inversion 22 (IVS22) and of the intron 1 (IVS1) for severe HA patients; inversions negative and moderate/mild HA ...
+Methods: First we performed a search of inversion 22 ...

 Allergy to General Anesthetics: Evaluation of Patients Profile